-As a result of the adoption of IFRS 9, the Corporation transferred an amount of \$8,646 of accumulated losses previously recognized in accumulated other comprehensive income and included that amount directly in the carrying amount of the inventory (referred to as 'basis adjustment').
+As a result of the adoption of IFRS 9, the Corporation transferred on January 29, 2018 an amount of \$8,646 of accumulated losses previously recognized in accumulated other comprehensive income and included that amount directly in the carrying amount of the inventory (referred to as 'basis adjustment').
 This basis adjustment was not a reclassification adjustment and did not affect the Corporation's consolidated statement of net earnings and comprehensive income.
-Furthermore, the fair value gain of \$28,289 on foreign exchange forward contracts subject to cash flow hedge accounting that will be subsequently basis adjusted onto the initial carrying amount of non-financial hedged items (foreign-currency-denominated inventory purchases) has been presented as amounts that will not be subsequently reclassified to net earnings.
+Furthermore, for the 13-week and 26-week periods ended July 29, 2018, the fair value gains of \$8,169 and \$36,458, respectively, on foreign exchange forward contracts subject to cash flow hedge accounting that will be subsequently basis adjusted onto the initial carrying amount of non-financial hedged items (foreign-currency-denominated inventory purchases), have been presented as amounts that will not be subsequently reclassified to net earnings.